amargiovanni/mode-cloudflare-stream/local/cloudflarestream/README.md

-# Cloudflare Stream Integration for Tutorami
+# Cloudflare Stream Integration for Moodle

 A Moodle local plugin that integrates with Cloudflare Stream to provide secure, high-performance video streaming for e-learning courses.